Thomas Holcroft (politician): Soldier, diplomat, courtier

 Holcroft seems to have allied himself to Edward Stanley, 3rd Earl of Derby, the most powerful magnate in Lancashire, while still young, serving on his council.
 This brought him to the attention of Thomas Cromwell, and most of his later preferment stems from his able service of Henry VIII and Cromwell over the next few years.
 He was put on the payroll of Furness Abbey under royal mandate.

 In October 1535 he was entrusted with an important mission.
 Holcroft and William Barlow, Prior of Bisham, were sent to James V of Scotland to pave the way for an alliance between the two countries, hitherto in conflict.
 The aim was to arrange a meeting between the two kings, and to explain to James, King Henry's unfolding policy of breaking with the Pope and enriching the Crown through Dissolution of the monasteries.
-In 1536 Holcroft was sent to deliver messages to Queen Margaret, Henry's sister and James's mother.
+In 1536 Holcroft was sent to deliver messages to Margaret Tudor, Henry's sister and James's mother.
 However, this diplomatic effort was futile and the countries drifted towards war.
+In 1539, Holcroft was appointed to attend the Lord Admiral William FitzWilliam, 1st Earl of Southampton at the reception of Anne of Cleves.

-In preparation for the expected conflict, Holcroft was sent north with carts and horses in 1542.
+In preparation for the expected conflict in Scotland, Holcroft was sent north with carts and horses in 1542.
 Responding to this provocative preparation, Scottish forces advanced in November but were severely defeated at the Battle of Solway Moss.
 James died shortly afterwards and attempts were made to negotiate an end to the conflict, but these failed after the return to power in Scotland of Cardinal Beaton.

 War resumed in December 1543 and led to the prolonged series of campaigns known as The Rough Wooing.
 Sir Norman Leslie, Master of Rothes, was the main opponent of Beaton within Scotland and was known to favour his assassination.
 Holcroft was sent to negotiate with Leslie.
 The idea was abandoned temporarily, and Holcroft served in the subsequent campaign that led to the Burning of Edinburgh.
 Holcroft was knighted upon the recommendation of Edward Seymour, at that time the Earl of Hertford, at Leith in May 1544.

 Holcroft's service was further rewarded with positions in the Royal Household of England: in 1536 he was appointed Sewer of the Chamber and four years later Esquire of the Body.
 More substantial offices accompanied these: he was Bailiff for the Duchy of Lancaster in the West Derby Hundred from 1536 to 1545 and receiver for Lancashire and Cheshire for most of the period between 1538 and 1558).
 From 1540 to 1545 he was Master Forester for Quernmore and Wyresdale in Lonsdale Hundred.
 These were lucrative appointments that gave him a wide range of useful contacts.